 Risks of Online ED Drugs

-The erectile dysfunction drugs and herbal remedies you buy online aren't always what they seem.
-An FDA investigation found that more than one-third of "dietary supplements" sold for ED actually contained prescription drugs, including sildenafil, the active ingredient in Viagra.
-Some ED drugs sold online contained entirely different medicines, such as the antibiotic metronidazole and the fertility drug clomiphene.
+The ED drugs and herbal remedies you buy on the internet aren't always what they seem.
+An FDA investigation found that more than one-third of "dietary supplements" sold for ED actually contained prescription drugs, including sildenafil, the medicine in Viagra.

 When you buy from an unknown company, you run the risk of getting counterfeit medicines.
 By some estimates, more than half of all ED drugs sold online are fakes.
 Some of these drugs include ingredients you wouldn't want to put in your body -- things like talcum powder, paint, and printer ink.

 The FDA warns of a number of products that have contained potentially harmful ingredients or compounds that aren't mentioned on the label.
 Among them are: